MaWiMa/CCS/readme.txt

 ./makeBase.rb justchangedfile.txt
 ----

-At the moment you can build hmtl-pages this way:
+At the moment you can build hmtl-pages, pdf-files and epub3-files this way:

-To make all English pages just type:
+To make all-english-hmtl pages (one big hmtl file) just type:

 [source]
 ----
 ./makePages.rb EN html
 ----

-To make Page one of the English Version just type:
+To make separate pages, for example page one of the english Version just
+type:

 [source]
 ----
 ./makePages.rb EN html 1
 ----

-To make Page two to onehundretfiftyone of the English Version just type:
+To make page two to onehundretfiftyone as separate pages of the english Version just type:

 [source]
 ----